 Now, the third aspect is the aesthetic.
 In any visual medium, it matters a great deal how you present something.
 Decide on a specific aesthetic for your video.
-It could be a meeting room or a quiet garden, but whatever you see in the frame should match the style of video.
-If you are a courier delivery service, naturally a home environment is best.
+It could be a meeting room or a quiet garden, but whatever you see in the frame should match the style of the video.
+If you are a courier service, naturally a home environment is best.
 Depending on your vision and service, choose your aesthetic.

 Pro Tip: Add an attractive thumbnail to get more views on your testimonial videos.
 A custom video thumbnail attracts more clicks than the ones automatically fetched.

 Here, the customer records in their own environment, and sends it to you for post-production (editing).
 Three aspects of recording a remote testimonial are: